tido64/rainbow/doc/includes/sprite_sheet_animations.md

 ```

 An animation will always start from the beginning.
 There is no pause function
-because animations live in the scene graph, and can therefore be paused by
+because animations live in the render queue and can therefore be paused by
-disabling its node.
+disabling its render unit.

 ### Navigating the Animation